freeCodeCamp/freeCodeCamp/guide/english/bootstrap/icons/index.md

 ### How To Use

-To use bootstrap icons you simply create `<span>` tag and apply the applicable CSS class for the icon.
+To use bootstrap icons simply create a `<span>` tag and apply the applicable CSS class for the icon.
 A code example has been provided below.

 **Code Example:**